A. Introduction

 5. Score of at least a 7.0 on IELTS test

-Most of us, no matter how much we like our jobs, would not do them without a compensation package.
-A compensation package can include pay, health-care benefits, and other benefits.
-“Pay is important both in its effect on employees and on account of its cost, organizations need to plan what they will pay employees in each job”.
+Most of us, no matter how much we like our jobs, would not do them without benefits.
+Benefits can include pay, health-care benefits, and other benefits.
+“Pay (benefits give to employees) is important both in its effect on employees and on account of its cost, organisations need to plan what they will pay employees in each job”.

 Employees realize that pay will lead to some security in living, recognition by peers, and status in his or her professional group (Abdelghafour Al-Zawahreh, Faisal Al-Madi, 2012).